A pair of hands facing palm upright holding a paper chain of people figures holding hands in pink and white paper.

 Refugee Welcome Programme

 The Greater Manchester Refugee Welcome Programme is Greater Manchester Combined Authority’s response to the sharp increases in new refugee homelessness seen in 2023-24.
 Transitioning from the asylum system has long carried a high risk of homelessness and – with proper resourcing, local partnership-working and national-local collaboration - we see this as entirely preventable.
-To reinforce, test and learn from existing efforts to prevent and relieve new refugee homelessness, GMCA has funded three voluntary sector organisations to work with new refugees and people seeking asylum who are homeless or at risk of homelessness.
+To reinforce, test and learn from existing efforts to prevent and relieve new refugee homelessness, GMCA funded three voluntary sector organisations to work with new refugees and people seeking asylum who are homeless or at risk of homelessness.

 We want to design homelessness out of the asylum system in Greater Manchester so that refugees in our city region can settle, live well, and thrive.
 Taking a targeted approach to working with people who have recently left asylum accommodation and those who are still within the asylum system, is crucial to achieving this aim.